MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/ai-projects-readme.md

 The code below shows some Dataset operations.
 Full samples can be found under the "datasets" folder in the [package samples][samples].

+Local filesystem uploads (`project.datasets.uploadFile`, `project.datasets.uploadFolder`, and
+`project.beta.models.create`) are only supported in Node.js.
+Browser applications can import `AIProjectClient` and `VoiceAgentRealtimeClient` from `@azure/ai-projects` and use the dataset and model REST operations without Node.js filesystem polyfills.

 ```ts snippet:datasets
 import { DatasetVersionUnion } from "@azure/ai-projects";